 This Butternut Squash Baked Mac and Cheese is a must-share during the holiday season.
 I think of it as a big hoorah before I kick carbs to the curb for the new year.
 I can’t call it healthy, but it has certain ingredients that actually make it a better choice than a traditional, cream-based mac and cheese.

 Some years ago, my amazing, older brother, Kevin, set the tone for the perfect baked mac and cheese.
-He had his ratios down to a science…and made the ingredients all gather in harmony without being too cheesy, liquid-y, or dry.
-How’d he do it?!?!
+He had the ratios down to a science…and made the ingredients all gather in harmony without being too cheesy, liquid-y, or dry.
+How’d he do that?!?!

 That science is what makes or breaks the impressionable mac and cheeses of the world.
 He had it down.

-About those toppings: They are the deal-sealer of this dish.
-We’re talking crispy panko bread crumbs, finely chopped walnuts, and butter-fried sage leaves.
+The toppppings!
+They’re the deal-sealer!
+For this dish, I use panko bread crumbs, finely chopped walnuts, and butter-fried sage leaves.
 Wait.
 Whaaaaat?!
-How do you make those?

 2 Tbsp Butter

 In a skillet on medium heat, add BUTTER and heat until it releases a nutty fragrance (2-3 minutes).

 Add SAGE LEAVES and sauté about 1 minute, enough to crisp but not burn; remove leaves and place on a paper towel.

 Here is the complete list of ingredients I use for this recipe:

 - 3 cups Butternut Squash or 1.5 lbs whole squash, cubed